sfc-gh-akelkar/rcm-use-cases-demo/RCM_Strategic_Analysis_and_Snowflake_Roadmap.md

 ## Conclusion

-This strategic analysis and roadmap positions Quadax to transform from a traditional RCM service provider into a data-driven platform company, leveraging their existing strengths (50-year legacy, industry expertise, iQ framework) while building new capabilities that create sustainable competitive advantages and multiple revenue streams.
+This strategic analysis and roadmap positions RCM Organization to transform from a traditional RCM service provider into a data-driven platform company, leveraging their existing strengths (50-year legacy, industry expertise, iQ framework) while building new capabilities that create sustainable competitive advantages and multiple revenue streams.

 The integration of validated Snowflake use cases strengthens the roadmap by providing concrete technical approaches and validating business value propositions.
-This positions Quadax to lead the industry in Snowflake-based RCM solutions while creating multiple defensive moats through advanced technology implementation.
+This positions RCM Organization to lead the industry in Snowflake-based RCM solutions while creating multiple defensive moats through advanced technology implementation.

 The key to success will be executing the Year 1 projects flawlessly to build momentum and credibility for the more ambitious Year 2 and 3 initiatives, while maintaining current service excellence and client relationships throughout the transformation.